 Published on Monday 6 May 2013, the New South Wales North Coast Bioenergy Scoping Study was commissioned from the Institute of Sustainable Futures (ISF) at the University of Technology, Sydney.
 It was funded by the NSW Office of Environment and Heritage and managed by RDA-NR.

-The study gives an overview of the main bioenergy technologies and notes a number of key opportunities for the region including the new pyrolysis plant in Ballina and the revitalisation of the sugar mill facilities at Condong and Broadwater.
+The study provided an overview of the main bioenergy technologies and noted a number of key opportunities for the region including a pyrolysis plant in Ballina and the revitalisation of the sugar mill facilities at Condong and Broadwater.

 Documents and resources